Battle of Salamanca: Wellington attacks

 When the British 3rd Division and D'Urban's brigade reached the top of the French L, they attacked Thomières.
 At the same time, Wellington launched the 5th and 4th divisions, backed by the 7th and 6th divisions, at the long side of the French L.

 The 3rd Division came at the head of Thomières's division in a two-deep line.
 Despite its deployment in column formation, the French division initially repulsed its attackers, but was then routed by a bayonet charge.
 Thomières was killed.
 Seeing British cavalry in the area, Maucune formed his division into squares, the standard formation to receive a mounted attack, but a poor choice when defending against infantry.
 With their two-deep line, Leith's 5th Division easily defeated Maucune in a musketry duel.
-As the French foot soldiers fell back, Cotton ordered John Le Marchant's heavy brigade (5th Dragoon Guards, 3rd and 4th dragoons) to attack them.
+As the French foot soldiers fell back, Cotton ordered Le Marchant's heavy brigade (5th Dragoon Guards, 3rd and 4th dragoons) to attack them.
 The left wing of the French army was on the point of being defeated by the 3rd and 5th divisions of Anglo-Portuguese infantry when Le Marchant's dragoons charged in and destroyed battalion after battalion with the heavy cavalrymen's weapon, the sword, an exercise which had been designed by Le Marchant.
 Many of the French infantrymen sought the protection of the British infantry to escape the sabres of the dragoons.
 Le Marchant, knowing he had achieved a magnificent success having crushed eight French battalions, was leading a squadron when he was shot in the spine and killed.
 William Ponsonby succeeded to command of the brigade.

 The French army lost its commander very early in the crisis.
 As Pakenham's 3rd Division prepared to attack Thomières, Marmont finally realized his army's peril.
 He dashed for his horse, but was caught in a British shellburst which broke his arm and two ribs.
 His second-in-command, Bonet, was wounded very soon afterwards.
 Records conflict, however, with Marmont claiming that he was wounded as his wing became overextended, and his incapacitation led to the error not being corrected before Wellington attacked.
 His enemies place the time of his wounding as during Wellington's attack.
 For somewhere between 20 minutes and over an hour, the French Army of Portugal remained leaderless.
 Cole's 4th Division attacked Bonet's division while Pack's Portuguese assaulted the Greater Arapile.
 With the help of a 40-gun battery firing from the Greater Arapile, both attacks were repulsed by the French.